purelb/purelb/content/how_it_works/routers/_index.md

 {{</mermaid>}}

 PureLB adds the allocated addresses to kube-lb0 as IP Networks (192.168.100.1/24) therefore creating IPNET entries on the interface and routing entries in the routing table.
-Redistribution dynamically copies routing information between different routing protocols and the Linux kernel's routing table is a source.
+Redistribution dynamically copies routing information between different routing protocols and the Linux kernel routing table is a source.
 The routing software "redistributes" entries from the linux routing table using some form of selector, in this case the linux interface the route is attached.
-The PureLB-Node adds an addition interface to linux, kube-lb0, and linux can route from its other interfaces to kube-lb0 as well as other interface created by the CNI and kubeProxy in the case of IPVS mode.
+The PureLB-Node adds an additional interface to linux, kube-lb0, and linux can route from its other interfaces to kube-lb0 as well as other interface created by the CNI and kubeProxy in the case of IPVS mode.
 The redistributed destinations are distributed according to the routes protocol configuration.

 ## Routing and K8s